 Continuing along Old Newark-Lyons Rd you'll pick up the Erie Canalway Trail on your left at 229.4 miles.
 Here you'll find a small parking lot and Map Board.
 This was as far as I traveled.
-The wide stone-dust trail continues west alongside the canal before emerging onto Old Lyons Rd at 231.5 miles.
+The wide stone-dust trail continues West alongside the canal before emerging onto Old Lyons Rd at 231.5 miles.
 Another 1.7 mile on-road section.
-Head left following Old Lyons Rd (wide shoulder) before rejoining the paved Erie Canalway Trail on your left at 233.2 miles in Newark.
+Head left on-road following Old Lyons Rd (wide shoulder) before rejoining the paved Erie Canalway Trail on your left at 233.2 miles in Newark.
 I've checked out this next section.
 Continuing alongside the Erie Canal you quickly cross N Clinton St.

 Note; You can take a quick detour here to check out the old Enlarged Erie Canal Lock 58 & 59.
 Head left down N Clinton St past Lock 28B and across the canal and you'll quickly come to the old Enlarged Erie Canal Lock 59 on your left.
 The grass lined Lockville Trail takes you past the old Lock then through the woods to the old Enlarged Erie Canal Lock 58.
 The trail then Loops back alongside the canal to N Clinton St. Return to the Erie Canalway Trail after a 0.6 mile Loop.